Growing Cannabis with Osmocote

 * All ppm numbers on this page use the U.S. 500 scale.

-Many people have the misconception that using a time release fertilizer for growing plants is a no brainer.
+There is a misconception that using a time release fertilizer for growing plants is a no brainer.
 You add Osmocote to the growing medium and then use plain water for the duration of the growing season, what could be simpler.
-Turns out that using a time release fertilizer indoors requires closer monitoring when compared to liquid fertilizers.
-For example, lets say you are monitoring the pH and ppm values of the runoff water every few days as you should be.
-Let’s also say that your plant(s) are in 2 gallon pots and each has 2 1/2 tablespoons of the time released fertilizer mixed into the top layer of an inert growing medium like peat or coco and perlite.
-Then you are watering your plants with a pH adjusted RO water of 10ppm tds and a pH around 8-8.5 to compensate for the acidity of the Osmocote.
+Outside this usually works out ok.
+But indoors things can get tricky.
+For example, lets say you are monitoring the pH and ppm values of the runoff water every few days.
+Let’s also say that your plant(s) are in 2 gallon pots and each has 2 1/2 tablespoons of the time released fertilizer mixed into the top layer of an inert growing medium like peat or coco and perlite and you are watering your plants with RO water of 10ppm tds.
 Then you test the runoff water on Monday, Wednesday, and Friday after watering the plants and you record the data.
-On each of the three days the pH values are about the same hitting your target area but you notice that your ppm tds values are kinda erratic and not what you might expect since you have added nothing to the plants other than pH adjusted RO water.
+On each of the three days the pH values are about the same hitting your target area but you notice that your ppm tds values are kinda erratic and not what you might expect since you have added nothing to the plants other than RO water.
 So what could be happening here?
 One thought is that over time the Osmocote fertilizer sheds less or more nutrient causing the fluctuations, but your recorded numbers are 250ppm on Monday, 540ppm on Wednesday, and 300ppm on Friday.
 So the shedding theory doesn’t really work.

 grow room, grow rooms, grow room setup, grow room lighting, grow room equipment, grow room lighting, grow room environment, grow room security, grow room light, grow room light ballasts, grow room fans, grow room air filters, grow room carbon filters, grow room gardens, grow room gardening, grow room garden, grow room checklist, grow room ventilation, grow room gardening basics, grow room pests, grow room diseases, grow room insects, grow room maintenance, grow room location, grow room electricity, grow room reflectors, grow room nutrients, grow room plants, grow room cannabis, grow room marijuana, grow room papaver somniferum, grow room poppies, grow room poppy, grow room potting soil, grow room hydroponics, grow room faqs, grow room questions, grow room forum, grow room help, grow room soil, grow room seeds, grow room seed storage, grow room cleanliness, grow room propagation, grow room flowering, grow room vegetative growth, grow room air, grow room humidity, grow room temperature, grow room schedule, grow room mylar, grow room panels, grow room plans, building grow rooms, grow room space, grow room containers, grow room timer, grow room Q&A, grow room problems